Fundamentals

 What a Solution Is

-In Problem Traversal Theory, a solution shares the same indivisible parts as a problem but is rooted in a potential desire.
+In PTT, a solution shares the same indivisible parts as a problem but is rooted in a potential desire.
 As a result, solution and potential problem are used interchangeably within the theory.

 A solution is defined as...